"Music is the universal language of mankind." – Henry Wadsworth Longfellow

 Preschool and Lower School children participate in music classes by simply doing things all children like to do: sing, chant rhymes, clap, dance, and keep a beat on anything near at hand!
 Several times during the year, they work on mastering songs and dances to present to an audience—the annual Lower School Holiday Show and May Day give all students an opportunity to experience performing in a formal, polished manner.

 The Middle School music curriculum aims to develop musical and creative ability in each student through the study of guitar, piano, and percussion instruments as well as cultural and current vocal music studies.
 Music literacy is attained with the help of online music education applications (apps) that help students master note and pitch identification.
-Middle Schoolers are immersed in an environment that supports an appreciation of musical compositions through performances at Grandparents' Day, January Jubilee, the Variety Show, and with the chorus and band.
+Middle Schoolers are immersed in an environment that supports an appreciation of musical compositions through performances at Grandparents' Day, the Holiday Show, and with the vocal and instrumental ensembles.
 The audition process and participation in the yearly fall play and spring musical are additional learning vocal, dramatic and instrumental learning experiences for our students.